Shreyansh-Agrawal/QuizApplication/README.md

 ### Player

-- **Take a Quiz**: Players can participate in quizzes by selecting a category.
+- **Take a Quiz**: Players can participate in quizzes by selecting a category or can play a random quiz.
 - **View Leaderboard**: Players can see the quiz leaderboard.
 - **View Your Scores**: Players can view their own past quiz scores.